 IMCB Visiting Professor Laboratory is a partnership between the Centre for Cancer Biology (CCB) and the Institute of Molecular and Cell Biology (IMCB) in Singapore.

-Professor's Vinay Tergaonkar laboratory extensively collaborates with CCB scientists on a range of projects including Mast cell biology and role of post translational modifications in cancer
+Professor's Vinay Tergaonkar laboratory extensively collaborates with CCB scientists on a range of projects including diabetes and metabolism, Mast cell biology and role of post translational modifications in cancer

 Prof Vinay Tergaonkar obtained his Ph.D.
 (2001), from National Center for Biological Sciences, Bangalore.
 During his graduate studies he was awarded an international cancer society (UICC) fellowship for collaborative research at Tufts University, Boston, USA.